MohammadNazeri/my-educations/tmux/README.md

 # Terminal Multiplexer
-> tmux > To run multiple Linux programs over a single connection.
+> tmux — To run multiple Linux programs over a single connection.
+> tmux new -s [name]  — To make a window with name
 > Ctrl+B D — Detach from the current session.
 > Ctrl+B % — Split the window into two panes horizontally.
 > Ctrl+B " — Split the window into two panes vertically.